How Roy Hill is using IoT to manage lighting towers

 The miner is also looking at placing IoT sensors on conveyors, which Kerr said generate “buckets and buckets of data.”

-“We have a patent for a reference architecture that we can apply to that,” she said.
+“We have a reference architecture that we can apply to that,” she said.
 “So when the vendors come to the operational people and they ask us how that might fit in with our approach, we can articulate to them what the requirements are of that vendor and what would be a good outcome for the business.”

 Roy Hill’s IT team is also using data analytics to gather data from every point of the mining operation from the processing plant to port.
 Early last year, the company engaged Ajilon to provide a business analytics platform that runs on Microsoft Azure.